How to Become a School Counselor

 “We want to make sure our students receive a really rich experience and are well prepared,” says Watkinson.
 “We hear back from our students that they felt very prepared to enter the field and that some people can’t even believe they are first year counselors because they have such a good sense of the role.”

-“Our job placement rate for graduates is 86 percent,” she adds.
+“Our job placement rate for graduates is over 90 percent,” she adds.
 “Our ability to place well-qualified, professionally-prepared school counselors has earned Loyola a reputation as a leader among programs.”

 Still have questions?
 Check out our frequently asked questions page for more information.